Casting resin guide: best Casting resins to use + Tips

 How do I achieve a crystal-clear finish with casting resin?

-To achieve a clear finish in epoxy castings, start with a clean working environment and molds.
-Measure and mix the epoxy resin for casting hardener & resin accurately, and avoid over-mixing to minimize introducing air bubbles.
+To get a clear finish in epoxy castings, start with a clean working environment and molds.
+Measure and mix the epoxy resin for casting hardener & resin properly, and avoid over-mixing to minimize introducing air bubbles.

-If clarity is essential, choose a casting resin specifically formulated for transparent results.
+If clarity is what you want, choose a casting resin specifically formulated for transparent results.
 The best clear epoxy resin for casting will usually have casting resin or deep pour resin right on the bottle.

 What safety precautions should I take when working with casting resin?